alphagov/govuk-design-guide/docs/components/search-autocomplete.md

 # Briefly describe the situation(s) when not to use this component.
 # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
 whenNotToUse:
-  – Do not use search autocomplete when you are dealing with a limited database and users can easily find what they need with a simple search.
+  '– Do not use search autocomplete when you are dealing with a limited database and users can easily find what they need with a simple search.

-  – Do not use search autocomplete unless the model is properly trained and you have validated it provides relevant and factually correct suggestions.
+  – Do not use search autocomplete unless the model is properly trained and you have validated it provides relevant and factually correct suggestions.'

 # How the component works
 # Briefly descibe how this component works.
 For instance, listing out what happens when an end-user interacts with this component.